mouseandthebillionaire/RAGE/relatedWork.md

 A collection of quotes, reflections, design ideas, musings, et cetera pertaining to the readings completed in preparation for comprehensive exams.
 (Starting June 4, 2024)

+### "ABZU," n.d.

+This feels like what I would classify as a contemplative/reflective experience, but it's fascinating to note that it doesn't look anything like what Rilla proposes for design qualities of reflective game design.
+Specifically:

+- The simple puzzles have single answers -- though perhaps the narrative raises questions (Answers OVER Questions)
+- It seems to focus on more of a stealth method of infusing values (Stealth OVER Clarity)
+- The whole thing is a comfortable experience (Comfort OVER Disruption)
+- It is very immersive (Immersion OVER Reflection)

+Flow and Flower do the same thing, yes?
+So again what we are talking about here isn't a "reflective" game at all.
+It's a potential contemplative/meditative experience, but maybe not one that leads to any real-world knowledge gained.
+There is still value to this, obviously, but how do you talk about it?

 ### Austin, M. "Music Games," 2021

 Not a *ton* here, but I particularly enjoyed the background on some music-games that I was not aware of or had forgotten about, including: